getlocalci/circle-advanced-setup-workflow/README.md

 This repository demonstrates an advanced use case of setup workflow feature on CircleCI.
 For instance, it implements both path filtering and config splitting.

-## Files

-* `.circleci/config.yml` implements both 1) the setup workflow, and 2) common resources (i.e., jobs and commands) for main workflows/jobs.
-* `php/.circleci/config.yml`, `js/.circleci/config.yml`, and `e2e/.circleci/config.yml` implement independent modular configs for modules `php/`, `js/`, and `e2e/`, respectively.

 ## How does it work?

-1. Upon the initial trigger, CircleCI triggers the setup job `setup-dynamic-config` defined in `.circleci/config.yml`.
+1. CircleCI triggers the setup job `Create dynamic jobs`, defined in `.circleci/config.yml`.
-2. Given a list of directories, detect which subdirectories (herein modules) have changes. (cf. `list-changed-modules`)
-3. Fetch `path-to-module/.circleci/config.yml` for each module to build, and merge all the fetched `config.yml` (along with the config defining common resources, i.e., `.circleci/config.yml`) using `yq`. (cf. `merge-modular-configs`)
-4. Trigger execution of the merged config.
+2. That job finds which file types were changed in the current branch versus the `main` branch.
+3. It emits those changed file types as pipeline parameters.
+4. `.circleci/workflow.yml` receives those parameters that `config.yml` produced.
+5. Those determine whether to run the jobs for `php/`, `js/`, and `e2e`.